Have you heard of the Vanguard Wellington Fund? VWELX (investors shares) or VWENX (admiral shares) is my #1 fund for retirees.

 At Wellington Management, we believe our collegial, collaborative culture is our sustainable competitive advantage.

-Wellington makes it core tenents to be:
+Wellington makes it core tenets to be:

 - Integrity